How to maintain sink

 Plumbing

-The answer to 'how to maintain sink' is to regularly clean and maintain your sink to keep it in good working order.
-This includes cleaning the sink basin, unclogging the drain, and checking for any leaks or damage.
+The answer to 'how to maintain sink' is to regularly clean and maintain your sink to prevent clogs, odors, and other issues.
+This includes cleaning the sink basin, drain, and faucet, as well as addressing any minor repairs or leaks promptly.

 Step-by-Step Guide